-The average value for chlorine within the discharge from the TCC1 was recorded as 0.01 ppm, the corresponding max value for chlorine was 0.98 ppm.
-Note that in line with the pH automatic shut off valve, with respect to out of range pH 6.0 - 9.0, the same system also monitors for chlorine above 0.05 ppm.
-The discharge is ceased when equal to this limit.
+The average value for chlorine within the discharge from the TCC1 was recorded as 0.02 ppm, the corresponding max value for chlorine was 1.03 ppm, recorded on five occasions during the monitoring period.
+When chlorine levels reach or exceed 0.05 ppm, as with the pH, the discharge ceases.

-For SP1, the average value was recorded as 0.01 ppm chlorine, while the maximum recorded chlorine was found to be 0.8 ppm.
-The control system engages and ceases the discharge prior to elevated chlorine process water from discharging.
+For SP1, the average value was recorded as 0.0175 ppm chlorine, while the maximum recorded chlorine was found to be 1.18 ppm.
+The control system engages and ceases the discharge prior to elevated chlorine process water discharging.